grigoryvp/vscode-language-xi/README.md

 <img src="https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/md_to_xi_src.png" width="256">
 <img src="https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/md_to_xi_dst.png" width="256">

-Extension provides a single command **extension.xi.lookup** that is binded to the **ctrl+k x** by default.
+The extension provides a single command **extension.xi.lookup** that is binded to the **ctrl+k x** by default.
 This command brings file search for the directory with xi files, which is **~/.xi** by default and can be changed via the **xi.lookupPath** configuration option.
 It assumes workflow where if